-If you have a good reason why support payments should be increased or decreased from the guideline recommendation, then you can ask a court before it issues a final order to adjust it.
-A court will only deviate from the guidelines after considering all factors relevant to the child’s care and wellbeing especially:
+If you have a good reason why support payments should be increased or decreased from the guideline recommendation, then you can ask a court to adjust the amount before it issues a final order.
+A court will only deviate from the guidelines after considering all factors relevant to the child's care and wellbeing especially:

 Once a child support order is in place, you can still ask the court to increase or decrease the payment amount, but it involves a different process.

 A court can modify (change) a child support order that is already in place if either parent experiences a change in circumstances so substantial that continuing payments would be unreasonable.
 These situations tend to come up when a parent loses a job.
 Yet unemployment alone may not be enough to modify support, especially if a parent has remarried.